DPC-Nordics/npm-pkg/README.md

 # Publish an NPM package

 Thought it is simple to publish a rudimentary NPM package, there are a lot of pitfalls.
 The following guide only covers the basics.
 For more advanced and thorough guide, check out guide by [Matt Pocock at TotalTypescript](https://www.totaltypescript.com/how-to-create-an-npm-package).
+It contains steps for tooling like linting with ESlint, formatting with Prettier, testing with Vitest and more.

+As a DDP member, you can also clone/fork this repository to get started.
+You can also use this repository as a `template` to make sure you get clean setup without any backlinks to this repo.

 ## Setup

-Follow guide at end to setup Git for your package
+> Follow guide at end to setup Git for your package

 ### Setup Local environment